PetarMc1/docs/docs/petarlib/index.md

 # PetarLib

 PetarLib is a utility library mod for Minecraft Fabric, designed to provide common functionalities for mods developed by Petar_mc.
-It simplifies tasks such as logging, chat message processing, HTTP requests, and task scheduling.
+It simplifies tasks such as logging, chat message processing, HTTP requests, task scheduling, and in-game notifications.

 ## Features